Bitches Brew: Post-production

-The technology of recording, analog tape, disc mastering, and inherent recording time constraints had, by the late sixties, expanded beyond previous limitations and sonic range for the stereo, vinyl album and Bitches Brew reflects this.
-In it are long-form performances that encompass entire improvised suites with rubato sections, tempo changes or the long, slow crescendo more common to a symphonic orchestral piece or Indian raga form than the three-minute rock song.
-Starting in 1969, Davis' concerts included some of the material that would become Bitches Brew.
+The technology of recording, analog tape, disc mastering, and inherent recording time constraints had, by the late 1960s, expanded beyond previous limitations and sonic range for the stereo vinyl album, and Bitches Brew reflects this.
+Its long-form performances include improvised suites with rubato sections, tempo changes or the long, slow crescendo more common to a symphonic orchestral piece or Indian raga form than the three-minute rock song.
+Starting in 1969, Davis's concerts included some of the material that would become Bitches Brew.

 Release

 Bitches Brew was released in March 1970.
 It gained commercial momentum for the next four months and peaked at No. 35 on the U.S. Billboard 200 for the week of July 4, 1970.
-This remains Davis' best performance on the chart.
+This remains Davis's second best performance on the chart behind Kind of Blue, which has peaked at number 3 on Vinyl and number 12 in 2020.
 On September 22, 2003, the album was certified platinum by the RIAA for selling one million copies in the U.S.

-In addition to the standard two channel stereo version, the album was also mixed for four channel quadraphonic sound.
-A quad LP version was released by Columbia, using the SQ matrix system, in 1971.
-The album was reissued by Sony in Japan in 2018 on the Super Audio CD format containing both the complete stereo and quadraphonic mixes.
+In addition to the standard stereo version, the album was also mixed for quadraphonic sound.
+Columbia released a quad LP version, using the SQ matrix system, in 1971.
+Sony reissued the album in Japan in 2018 on the Super Audio CD format containing both the complete stereo and quadraphonic mixes.

 Reception and legacy

-Reviewing for Rolling Stone in 1970, Langdon Winner said Bitches Brew shows Davis' music expanding in "beauty, subtlety and sheer magnificence", finding it "so rich in its form and substance that it permits and even encourages soaring flights of imagination by anyone who listens".
+Reviewing for Rolling Stone in 1970, Langdon Winner said Bitches Brew shows Davis's music expanding in "beauty, subtlety and sheer magnificence", finding it "so rich in its form and substance that it permits and even encourages soaring flights of imagination by anyone who listens".
 He concluded that the album would "reward in direct proportion to the depth of your own involvement".
 Village Voice critic Robert Christgau deemed it "good music that's very much like jazz and something like rock", naming it the year's best jazz album and Davis "jazzman of the year" in his ballot for Jazz & Pop magazine.
 Years later, he had lost some enthusiasm about the album; in Christgau's Record Guide: Rock Albums of the Seventies (1981), he called Bitches Brew "a brilliant wash of ideas, so many ideas that it leaves an unfocused impression", with Tony Williams' steadier rock rhythms from In a Silent Way replaced by "subtle shades of Latin and funk polyrhythm that never gather the requisite fervor".
 He concluded that the music sounded "enormously suggestive, and never less than enjoyable, but not quite compelling.
 Which is what rock is supposed to be."